joseio/GH-Site-CodeSimilarity/index.md

 ###### Research Questions

-1. Can our approach cluster submissions by algorithm implementations with a low false positive rate?
+1. Does our approach cluster submissions by algorithm implementations with a low false positive rate?
-2. Can our approach cluster more faithfully than AST-based approaches?
+2. Does our approach cluster more faithfully than AST-based approaches?